 Welcome to the Lesbian, Gay, Bisexual, and Transgender (LGBT) Studies Program

-The LGBT Studies Program is housed in the Department of Women's Studies, in the College of Arts and Humanities.
+The LGBT Studies is a Program within the Department of Women's Studies, in the College of Arts and Humanities.
 It currently offers an undergraduate certificate and a minor.
 The certificate is a 21-credit interdisciplinary course of study comprised of 15 required and 6 elective credits designed to complement any student's major field of study.
 The minor is a 15-credit interdisciplinary course of study comprised of 12 required and 3 elective credits.
 All current UMD students are eligible to pursue the certificate or minor; contact the Department of Women's Studies undergraduate advisor to register.

 We are located in 2101 Woods Hall,